kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 In the "Job Progress" window, I find a moving figure, like `37/1000`.
 This means, TS1 is going to repeat calling `PrintID` for 1000 times, and it has finished 37 times.

 I used Timer app of my Android mobile device to measure the duration.
 I started the stop watch as soon as I clicked the run button, and wait a while.
-When the "Job Progress" showd `1000/1000`, I stopped the stop watch.
-This is the way how I measured the duration of TS1.
+When the "Job Progress" showed `1000/1000`, I stopped the watch.
+This is the way how I measured the duration of the `TS1`.

+## Log Viewer setup options

+...

+### Widget is Attached/Detached/Closed

+...

+### Mode of Log Viewer

+...

+### Log Level for Table mode

+...

+### Scroll Lock

+...

+## How Log Viewer is setup as default

+...

+## Conclusion

+Based on the investigation, I would recommend to you as follows.

+1. You should not use the Tree mode of the Log Viewer; you should prefer the Table mode.
+2. In the Table mode, you should never select "All" to print, as it emits "step execution logs" which is too volumy.
+3. In the Table mode, You shoud select "Failure" + "Error" + "Warning" levels to minimize the volume of logs printed.
+You could add "Info" if you like.
+3. You could detach the Log Viewer widget and entirely close it.
+Then your tests will run in its maximum speed.